osrf/gazebo_tutorials/hydrodynamics/tutorial.md

 [[file:files/submarines.png | 600px]]

 This world contains three submarines.
-When you unpause Gazebo, the white submarine will float to the top of the world, the black submarine will sink to the ground plane, and the yellow submarine will maintain a constant height if left undisturbed.
+When Gazebo is unpaused, the white submarine will float to the top of the world, the black submarine will sink to the ground plane, and the yellow submarine will maintain a constant height if left undisturbed.